 - Social and Behavioral Sciences

-Haas students should adhere to the Seven Course Breadth guidelines outlined on the College of Letters & Science website with the following exceptions:
+Haas students should adhere to the seven course breadth guidelines outlined on the Haas Undergraduate website.

 Breadth courses may be taken at a California Community College.
 Please follow the most current Articulation Agreement between the community college and UC Berkeley for the business administration major.
 This information can be found at www.assist.org by selecting the community college followed by UC Berkeley then the business administration major.

-- Prerequisite courses (see list for UC Berkeley or transfer students)
+- Prerequisite courses (see list for continuing UC Berkeley or transfer students)

 - Minimum of 60 semester or 90 quarter units.